 4. Be humble.

 We are charged several times in the Bible to keep one another in check.
 The Christian culture loves to exclaim, “Judge not!” but in context that’s a hasty and misapplied proclamation when it comes to brotherly love.
 When we commit to a local church body, we are recognizing the Church as a gift by covenanting together to strive toward holiness and to hold one another accountable.
 So, when someone from your church comes to you with personal criticism or correction, you can fight your pride by declaring their approach as an expression of Christian love.
 At the root of all correction should be a desire to prevent you from wandering from the faith.
 If we fight to see it that way, we may be more humble in our receptiveness to being corrected.
 When it comes down to what’s at stake, I have to admit there was a sizable grain of truth in what my dinner host said that night.
 It might have been coated with a dozen layers of needless commentary about my personality, but there was certainly something that benefited from being unearthed.
-The core of their correction is still an area of my life that needs watching.At the root of all Christian correction should be a desire to prevent us from wandering from… Click To Tweet
+The core of their correction is still an area of my life that needs watching.At the root of all Christian correction should be a desire to prevent us from wandering from the faith.
+Click To Tweet

 This may be the most difficult step in the process of receiving criticism from another believer, but I feel that it’s necessary to prevent bitterness from ruining the relationship.
 A few months after that surprising dinner, I reached out to my host.
 We met, and I offered up my experience in seeking the Lord’s direction with the criticism I’d received.
 I could tell there was some surprise that I was rejecting part of the offered advice, but my hope is that it was overshadowed by the ways God had showed me in the Word that I needed to lean more toward active obedience.
 On the one hand, I wanted our meeting to show that I had taken their words to the Scripture and found some of the things unbiblical.
 I didn’t want them to put those expectations on others unnecessarily.
 But on the other hand, I wanted it to be clear that I had taken their words seriously and had seen some good come from it.
 It seemed important to make sure the relationship we had, though new and until that time untried, continued with kindness and trust.